 enter to exit and save).

-Now, shutdown your Pi, unplug the power supply and plug your LiPo or LiIon battery into the JST connector on the Zero LiPo.
+Now, shutdown your Pi, unplug the power supply and plug your LiPo or LiIon battery into the JST connector on the LiPo SHIM.

 You should see the activity light on your Pi Zero blinking to indicate that it's booting and, after a few seconds, the LEDs should start pulsing.